Autumn Budget In A Nutshell: What Does It Mean For SME’s?

 With adjustments to carers’ allowances and other social contributions, companies may experience indirect effects if employees qualify for these benefits, influencing productivity and flexibility.
 Professional service firms may need to consider flexible benefits packages to retain employees and offset the broader economic pressure on households.

-The Autumn Budget: “The Biggest Tax Rise In Modern History” – Beth Rigby
+Autumn Budget 2024: “The Biggest Tax Rise In Modern History” – Beth Rigby

 Ultimately, the 2024 Budget is a complex mix of relief and new cost pressures for SMEs, emphasising the government’s commitment to workforce welfare, high-growth industries, and economic stability.
 For Nordens clients, preparing for these changes—particularly the rise in employment costs and sector-specific taxes—will be crucial.
 Our team can provide tailored guidance on strategies to maximise available allowances, adapt to wage adjustments, and make the most of the emerging R&D funding